pcn/mailbag/README.md

 - [ ] Figure out story for auto-renewal of certs
 - [ ] Figure out+document k9+mutt+offlineimap3+mu4e with imap
-- [ ] Build images via github actions and distribute via ghcr.io
+- [X] Build images via github actions and distribute via ghcr.io
+- [ ] Make generating the context.json easier so that the containers can be configured

 ### Current blocker
 document context file